Join us for a morning of free online training based on the findings from the We Matter Too Project!

-We Matter Too – One Day Training Based on the Project
+We Matter Too – One Day Online Training Based on the Project

 This training will explore key findings and learning from the We Matter Too project.
-We will consider current practice and look at development.
-How can we better reach out and provide services for disabled young people experiencing domestic abuse?
+We will discuss how we can we better reach out and provide services for disabled young people experiencing domestic abuse.

 We hope training will allow practitioners and managers to reflect on the services they provide.